Benjamin Crozat “Heard about Sevalla? They let you deploy PHP apps with ease.” Claim $50 →

 Fatal error backtraces (fatal_error_backtraces)

 Debugging gets easier with fatal error backtraces.
-With the new fatal_error_backtraces INI (on by default), PHP shows a stack trace for fatal errors and respects #[\SensitiveParameter] and zend.exception_ignore_args.
+With the new fatal_error_backtraces INI (defaults to On in both development and production), PHP shows a stack trace for fatal errors and respects #[\SensitiveParameter] and zend.exception_ignore_args.

 ; php.ini